JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code finds all multiples of 2 in a list
+This code deletes an item at a particular position